-Notice of 2016 Annual Meeting of Stockholders
+Notice of 2017 Annual Meeting of Stockholders

-Гime and Date: 9:30 a.m., Central Time, on Thursday, April 21, 2016 Location: The Westin Michigan Avenue Chicago, 909 North Michigan Avenue, Chicago, Illinois 60611 Agenda: 1.
+Time and Date: 9:30 a.m., Eastern Time, on Thursday, April 20, 2017 Location: Humana Inc. headquarters, located at 500 West Main Street, 25th Floor Auditorium, in Louisville, Kentucky Agenda: 1.
 Elect the ten (10) director nominees named in the proxy statement.
-Ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for 2016.
+Ratify the appointment of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for 2017.
 Non-binding advisory vote to approve the compensation of the Company's Named Executive Officers.
-4. Consider any other business properly brought before the meeting.
-Record Date: February 29, 2016.
+4. Non-binding, advisory vote regarding the frequency of the voting with respect to the compensation of the Company's Named Executive Officers.
+5. Consider and vote upon the stockholder proposal set forth in this proxy statement, if presented.
+6. Consider any other business properly brought before the meeting.
+Record Date: February 27, 2017.
 Humana stockholders of record at the close of business on that date will be entitled to vote.

-Your vote is important so that as many Shares as possible will be represented.
-Please vote by one of the following methods:
+Proxy Voting: Your vote is important so that as many Shares as possible will be represented.
+Please vote by one of the following methods: • BY INTERNET • BY TELEPHONE